rossrobino/typo/src/lib/gettingStarted.md

 Write content in [markdown](https://www.markdownguide.org/cheat-sheet/#basic-syntax)!

-This project uses [Markdoc](https://markdoc.dev/) to transpile markdown to HTML.
-The entire [Markdoc syntax](https://markdoc.dev/docs/syntax) is supported.

 When a file is opened or saved, all future changes are saved automatically.

 Content can be viewed as a **document** or **slideshow**.
 Separate slides with `---`.